1unar-Eclipse/GalaxiteUtils/README.md

 <h1 align="center">GalaxiteUtils</h1>

 # WARNING: THIS IS SUPER WIP
-I'm waiting on a lot of scripting features to make this even better, namely titles.
-Then I have 0 JS/TS experience (the first proper build caused a crash lol), so any PRs for efficiency or anything would be much appreciated.
+I have very little free time and no JS experience outside of this project and FreeCodeCamp.
+Any PRs to help are greatly appreciated.

-## A Latite script that adds a variety of Galaxite-related modules.
+## A Latite plugin that adds a variety of Galaxite-related modules.
 Don't want to say gg after every game?
 Want to show your viewers what perk you're using?
 Don't like the bossbar?
 This is for you - all of those and more are actual modules!

 Module list:
 - **AutoGG:** Automatically sends "gg" to the chat whenever a game ends.
+- **WhereAmIHUD:** Automatically runs `/whereami` on joining any game, and keeps whatever details you want on screen too!

 Future Plans:
 - **Auto-Modules:** Allows you to automatically disable certain modules that may conflict with a game.